Bdthomson/ec2_spark/README.md

 Now exit back out to your local machine.
 (CTRL-D or type `exit`).

 ### Passwordless SSH
-The namenode has to be able to communicate with the datanodes via ssh.
-For this, we need to set up passwordless SSH.
+The namenode has to be able to communicate with the datanodes via ssh, but it does not have access to the pem key.
+For this, we need to enable passwordless SSH.

 Copy your pem and ssh config files from your local machine to the namenode.
 We will copy over SSH using `scp`.